 Best in usage for going over rocks or up steep hills, the Yamaha TTR-110 also comes up with a 26.4″ seat height and has a highly regarded ground clearance of 7.1″.
 If full of fluids; the average weight of the bike is at 159 pounds.
 The brand new price starts at $2,299 but you can find a much lower price at around $900 – $1,700.
 The drawback is that the warranty of Yamaha is only 90 days compared to Kawasaki and Honda which both comes at 6 month warranty.

 Below you can find a link to Amazon and Yamaha TT-R110E – Sometimes they have the actual bikes online there and there are always a lot of extra gears:

 It is the most popular with kids because they come in lime green color which really caught the eye of the youngsters.
 The seat height is 26.8″ and weighs 167 pounds.
 It’s priced at $2,299 when brand new.

 The final verdict: Which is the best dirt bike for 10-year-olds

 In choosing out of the three bikes above, pick the one that really suits the need of your kid.
 All the three of them have very little differences when it comes to their specs.
 Here are some differences that might help you choosing the right one:

 These three bikes are priced within $50 of each other

 All three bikes are within .4″ in seat height of each other

-All three bikes are from very reputable manufacturers and have great durability ratings
+three of the bikes are from very reputable manufacturers and have great durability ratings

 All three bikes have the same cc ratings